Ed Butowsky

-Edward "Ed" Wayne Butowsky (born February 12, 1962) is an American financial advisor, author, commentator and Managing Partner.
-In 2005, he founded Chapwood Investments, LLC, a private wealth management advisory firm.
-Butowsky was part of development of the now-retracted 2017 Fox News story alleging that the murder of Democratic National Committee staffer Seth Rich was an inside job.
+Edward "Ed" Wayne Butowsky (born February 12, 1962) is an American financial advisor, author, commentator and managing partner of Chapwood Investments, LLC, a private wealth management advisory firm.

+Butowsky was involved with a 2018 Fox News story alleging the murder of Democratic National Committee (DNC) staffer Seth Rich was related to a leak of DNC information.
 In 2018 he was a co-defendant in a lawsuit filed by Rich's family alleging that the report fueled conspiracy theories about Rich's death and caused the family emotional distress.
+The suit was settled out of court, with an apology from Butowski to the Rich family.

 Early life and education

 Butowsky was born in 1962 and raised in Laurel, Maryland and Chappaqua, New York.
 His mother was Lois Butowsky and father was David Butowsky, chief enforcement officer for the U.S. Securities and Exchange Commission.

 Career

 Chapwood Investments

 Butowsky founded the private wealth management firm Chapwood Investments in 2005.
 He is currently a managing partner in Chapwood Investments and created the Chapwood Index.
 By 2013, he was managing investments for a hundred professional athletes.
 Butowsky started the celebrity and athlete investor group Clubhouse Investment Club with professional baseball player Torii Hunter.
 Butowsky was also a managing director at Bear Stearns.

 Butowsky published the 2019 book Wealth Mismanagement: A Wall Street Insider On the Dirty Secrets of Financial Advisers and How to Protect Your Portfolio.